AlayaNetwork/alaya-truffle/docs/source/reference/truffle-commands.md

 Spawns an interface to interact with contracts via the command line.
 Additionally, many Truffle commands are available within the console (without the `truffle` prefix).

-See the [Using the console](https://learnblockchain.cn/docs/truffle/getting-started/using-truffle-develop-and-the-console.html) section for more details.
+See the `Using the console` section for more details.

 Options:

 * `--network <name>`: Specify the network to use.
 Network name must exist in the configuration.
-* `--verbose-rpc`: Log communication between Truffle and the PlatON client.

 ```eval_rst
 .. _create: